EchoLook/whisper-query-parser/README.md

 ### API

-VoiceQuery also provides a REST API that allows integration with other applications and services.
+whisper-query-parser also provides a REST API that allows integration with other applications and services.

 1. Start the API server:
    ```bash